-The length and severity of withdrawal symptoms vary person to person and depend upon a few factors.
-Initial symptoms are relatively mild and include anxiety, insomnia and tremors.
+The length and severity of withdrawal symptoms vary from person to person and depend upon a few factors.
+Initial symptoms are relatively mild and include anxiety, insomnia, and tremors.
 Symptoms may begin within 3 to 6 hours following cessation of drinking and before the blood alcohol concentration (BAC) has returned to zero.
 Symptoms typically abate within 1 to 3 days.

 Schedule for Detox